romulloqueiroz/ethereum-NFT_marketplace/README.md

 ### Ropsten has been deprecated, so it won't work! 😱
-### I have to update it but right now I'm lazy.
+### I have to update it but right now I'm feeling lazy.
 The code is still valid though.

 # NFT Marketplace Portfolio Project